 in 1982 Chuck did his first compilation of 4 games this was called Laf Pak, this was Chucks second published game title, and was released by On-Line Systems (Later Sierra On-Line) for the Apple II home computer – This is the only version released to my knowledge, I have seen a few different labels on the floppy but all of them have been for the Apple II system.

-Chuck programmed all 4 games, some of them are typical of the day, with roots to the classic arcade games like Asteroid.
+Chuck programmed all 4 games, some of them are typical of the day, with roots to the classic arcade games, like Asteroid.

-The 4 games in the compilation (or Pak as it was called) was Creepy Corridors, a maze game which ended up with its own release from SierraVision (Sierra’s arcade label at the time), Apple Zap, Space Race and Mine Sweep.
+The 4 games in the compilation (or Pak as it was called) was Creepy Corridors, a maze game that ended up with its own release from SierraVision (Sierra’s arcade label at the time), Apple Zap, Space Race and Mine Sweep.
 The last 3 games were “Simple” arcade games which I haven’t seen mentioned later on.